 Who is Rhea Seren Phillips?

-Rhea Seren Phillips is a PhD student at Swansea University (2016-2020).
-Her research centres on the way in which the Welsh metrical tradition could be adapted to reinterpret the cultural identification of modern Wales.
+Dr Rhea Seren Phillips studied for a PhD at Swansea University (2016-2020).
+Her research centred on the way in which the Welsh metrical tradition could be adapted to reinterpret the cultural identification of modern Wales.
 Her debut collection came out in 2020 with Boiled String and Hafan Books.

 Rhea has been published in Grandiloquent Wretches published by Boiled String and Hafan Books (October 2020), SHumbert SHumbert published by The Literary Pocket Book (2020), The Edge of Necessary: Welsh Innovative Poetry 1966 – 2018 published by Boiled String and Aquifer Press (October 2018), Molly Bloom (September 2018), Soapbox (Issue 110, July 2018), Cheval 11 (July, 2018), Poetry Wales (July 2018), Envoi (Cinnamon Press, May 2018), The Lonely Crowd (Issue 9, 24th April 2018), S4C: Heno.
 Gogoneddus Ych-a-Fi.
 (13th March 2018), Gogoneddus Ych-a-Fi: an exhibition of work by contemporary Surrealists (Cardiff Metropolitan University, Cyncoed Campus, Cardiff, February – April 2018), Molly Bloom (January 2018), Cheval 10 (2017), The Conversation (two articles in 2017) and The Luxembourg Review (2017), among other publications including the Cheval anthologies.

 Rhea completed a short-term development project in January 2019 with Parallel.Cymru introducing Welsh poets throughout history.
 The page can be viewed here.